keu/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- You can now run Astro Runtime images on Red Hat OpenShift.
 - You can now add comments to the `packages.txt` file of an Astro project.
 - In the Airflow UI for Astro Deployments, the **Audit Logs** page now shows the Astro user who performed a given action in the **Owner** column.
 - Upgraded `astronomer-providers` to 1.11.2, which includes a collection of bug fixes.
 See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1112-2022-11-19).